uvarc/workshop-site/content/lesson/containers.md

 ## Quick History of Containers

-> From Wikipedia: Linux containers is a generic term for an implementation of operating system-level virtualization for the Linux operating system.
+> From Wikipedia: "Container" is a generic term for an implementation of operating system-level virtualization for the Linux operating system.
 Currently, a number of such implementations exist, and they are all based on the virtualization, isolation, and resource management mechanisms provided by the Linux kernel, notably Linux namespaces and cgroups.

 Docker is the most widely-available and user-friendly implementation of containers for users, but LXC has existed as a Linux core project for over ten years.
 In the realm of HPC, users can use an adapted implementation named Singularity.